Chill-Astro/PyCalc/README.md

 - Any system with Python installed.
 - Requires Requests package to be installed via pip for PyCalc v1.2 and Higher!
-- No Python installation needed if using Installer or `PyCalc-SE.exe` on Windows Systems or `PyCalc-SE` file on Linux Systems!
+- No Python installation needed if using Installer or `PyCalc.exe` on Windows or `PyCalc-Linux` file on Linux or `PyCalc-MacOS` on MacOS!

 ---